-The DSL can also be contacted by email on Catherine.walmsley@burnleyhigh.com and safeguarding@burnleyhigh.com
+The DSL can be contacted at all times through email, alex.isherwood@burnleyhigh.com

-When the DSL is absent, the deputy - Alex Fort, Family Support Lead- will act as cover.
+When the DSL is absent, the deputy DSL - Alex Fort - will act as cover.

 If the DSL and deputy are not available, Emma Starkey, Headteacher will act as cover (for example, during out-of-hours/out-of-term activities).